MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/enable-email-validation.md

 1. Turn on email validation for leads and contacts, according to your requirements.

-Email validation runs immediately on the primary email address in lead and contact records that are less than 180 days old.
+Email validation runs immediately on the primary email address in lead and contact records.
 A red envelope icon indicates an invalid email address.

 [!INCLUDE [cant-find-option](../includes/cant-find-option.md)]